johnathanvman/F6/index.md

 					Entrys.push("I return to the hut I woke up in, I can see an outline of myself burnt into the floorboards...")
 				}
 			}else if(party.units.length == 2){
-				Entrys.push("We return to my hut, I point at the spot where I was brought into this world from my own, but my "+unit(1).Name+" don't seem very interested...")
+				Entrys.push("We return to my hut, I point at the spot where I was brought into this world from my own, but my ANY don't seem very interested...")
 			}else{
 				Entrys.push("We return to my hut, I point at the spot where I was brought into this world from my own, but the others don't seem very interested...")
 			}